 MVDM differs considerably from Overlap based metrics in its composition of the nearest neighbor sets.
 Overlap causes an abundance of ties in nearest neighbor position.
-For example, if the nearest neighbor is at a distance of one mismatch from the test instance, then the nearest neighbor set will contain the entire partition of the training set that matches all the other features but contains any value for the mismatching feature (see [27] for a more detailed discussion).
-With the MVDM metric, however, the nearest neighbor set will only contain patterns which have the value with the lowest $\delta(V_1, V_2)$ in the mismatching position.
+For example, if the nearest neighbor is at a distance of one mismatch from the test instance, then the nearest neighbor set will contain the entire partition of the training set that matches all the other features but contains any value for the mismatching feature (see [30] for a more detailed discussion).
+With the MVDM metric, however, the nearest neighbor set will either contain patterns which have the value with the lowest $\delta(V_1, V_2)$ in the mismatching position, or MVDM will select a totally different nearest neighbor which has less exactly matching features, but a smaller distance in the mismatching features.
 In sum, this means that the nearest neighbor set is usually much smaller for MVDM at the same value of k.
 In NLP tasks we have found it very useful to experiment with values of k larger than one for MVDM, because this re-introduces some of the beneficial smoothing effects associated with large nearest neighbor sets.